schulle4u/yellow-extensions-schulle4u/radioboss/README.md

 The following arguments are available, all but the first argument are optional:

 `widget` = type of widget (see below for a list of available widgets).
-`arguments` = A space-separated list of optional widget arguments if available.
+`arguments` = A space-separated list of optional widget arguments if available, enclose multiple aguments in quotes.
 `style` = CSS class to use, e.g. left, center, right.
 `server` = The hostname of used cloud instance without leading `https://` (example: `c2.radioboss.fm`).
 `port` = Streaming port (example: `8010`).